techidaily/site-games-able/source/_posts/bring-your-games-closer-with-playnite-fullscreen-tv.md

  Accessible at the press of a button, Playnite's Fullscreen Mode comes with larger fonts and images that help with legibility.
 Also, it only offers the essential functionality for selecting and launching games to keep interactions simple when using a joypad.

- If you haven't installed and configured Playnite to access your gaming libraries yet, check our guide on[how to unify and make sense of your game collections with Playnite on Windows](https://www.makeuseof.com/windows-playnite-guide/) .
+ If you haven't installed and configured Playnite to access your gaming libraries yet, check our guide on [how to unify and make sense of your game collections with Playnite on Windows](https://www.makeuseof.com/windows-playnite-guide/) .

 ## Download Fullscreen Themes